samadii/OCRBot/README.md

 2. Now head to [this page](https://github.com/UB-Mannheim/tesseract/wiki) and install Tesseract installer.

-3. Use it to install Tesseract, Then Go to [this line]( and fill the inverted commas with the PATH where Tesseract is installed.
+3. Use it to install Tesseract, Then Go to [this line](https://github.com/samadii/OCRBot/blob/main/bot.py#L10) and fill the inverted commas with the PATH where Tesseract is installed.

+4. Also You should replace this PATH value with one of bellow values

-6. Enter the directory
+5. Enter the directory
    ```
    cd OCRBot
    ```

-7. Install all requirements using pip.
+6. Install all requirements using pip.
    ```
    pip3 install -r requirements.txt
    ```

-8. Run the file
+7. Run the file
    ```
    python3 bot.py
    ```